 Carrie aka MIfroggies

 Yowza, you are AMAZING, MIfroggies!
 Just amazing.
 The kitchen looks fantastic, the kids are even cuter, the dh still is smiling, and your story just rocks the casbah.
 I wish I were closer — I’d come give you a super mega hug.
 Thank you SO MUCH for sharing — after all this work and you still have time to write with such humor and good spirit!
-Oh, and thanks for being a good role model by showcasing the use of proper ventilation gear, not to mention teaching children the finer points of sweat equity. xoxo
+Oh, and thanks for being a good role model by showcasing the use of proper ventilation gear etc. xoxo